HINKOKO/holbertonschool-system_algorithms/huffman_coding/Learnings.md

   Clever, smart, bravo ! but it comes with a challenge , how to know then where is the **marker, delimiter** how do you where a character begins/ends ? should I stop or should I go on ? <br>

   => One solution is to use a Binary Tree like the **Huffman Tree !**

+  #### **Building the Huffman Tree**

+  Main algorithm idea is as follow:

+  - Scan your data and computes the frequency of occurence of each different byte character.

+  - Insert them as nodes (symbol->data for byte character / symbol->freq for character frequencies) into a reverse priority queue <br>
+    based on frequencies, the lowest frequency is given the highest priority.

+  - Start a loop until the queue is empty.

+  - Remove two nodes from the priority queue & combine them into an internal node with frequency = sum of the two nodes frequencies.

+  - Insert the 2 nodes removed from the queue as respectively left & right child of created internal node.

+  - Insert created internal node back into the queue.

+  - The last remaining node on queue is the root of the Huffman Tree.

 <br><br>